 Child maintenance allowance

 An obligation to pay child support may be confirmed if a parent does not provide for the maintenance of the child or if the child does not live with the parent on a permanent basis.
-The parents may make an agreement on child support to be confirmed by the local social welfare authority.
+The parents may make an agreement on child support to be confirmed by the social welfare authority of the wellbeing services county in question.
 If the parents cannot reach an agreement, the child support will be confirmed by a court decision.

-Parents can get information on child support and help for making the agreement from a child welfare supervisor of their home municipality.
+Parents can get more information on child support and help for making the agreement from a child supervisor of their wellbeing services county.

 The Ministry of Justice is responsible for the legislation on child support.
 The Ministry of Justice has published guidelines for assessing the amount of child support.